Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 3 Report.md

 ## 1.2 Exploring eco-friendly and time-saving 3d printing
 <img width="1000" alt="Learning Rhino" src="assets/W3 3d-1.jpg">
 <img width="1000" alt="Learning Rhino" src="assets/W3 3d-2.jpg">

+The above two pictures showed my first try of the 3d printing with auto-genertaed support.
+It took 11 hours long, and lots of support.
+Its printing direction is from the open end of the vase to the closed end.
+Quiet strange with logic.
+I think the "auto-genertaed" support overestimate the constructive danger.
+It's not as intelligent as human brain for understanding physics currently.

+So I tried another time, which used very very little support, and choose the printing direction from bottom to above.
+The following 3 pictures showed this process.
 <img width="1000" alt="Learning Rhino" src="assets/W3 3d-3.jpg">
 <img width="1000" alt="Learning Rhino" src="assets/W3 3d-4.jpg">
 <img width="1000" alt="Learning Rhino" src="assets/W3 3d-5.jpg">